ngunner/ngunner.github.io/_posts/services/2014-03-04-local-government-web-consulting.md

 _Marketing & Content Strategy_

 City governments are important in that they keep current citizens informed but they also serve as a way to reach out to people outside of the community.
-Our marketing session will determine the voice and character of Fredonia.
+Our marketing session will determine the voice and character of your city.
 We’ll formulate a communication plan for marketing the town, take complimentary photography during this session and give tips on collecting and producing multimedia.
 Marketing content includes event listings, blog posts, attraction pages, etc.

 _Hackathon_

-Once we’ve established a plan to roll out and maintain an effective web presence and understand how we will market Fredonia, we need to actually build out the site!
+Once we’ve established a plan to roll out and maintain an effective web presence and understand how we will market your town, we need to actually build out the site!
 Our hackathon session will pull everything together to create your new website using Wordpress Cities.
 You’ll learn by doing and we’ll identify workflow and technical issues as we go.
 We’ll make design and user experience decisions and implement them into the site.
 You’ll learn how to add users to the website, what permissions mean, media handling, categories, tags, etc.

 By the end of these sessions, village leaders will be masters of the modern internet with a beautiful community web presence.
 Once complete, I hope you’ll share what you learn in our sessions with the rest of the community to make sure that every business and organization is effectively communicating online.